LeoVS09/moana/README.md

 Moana's architecture includes:

 1. **User Query Processing**: Analyzes user input to understand intent and context
-2. **Memory Retrieval**: Searches subconscious memory for relevant past information
+2. **Memory Retrieval**: Searches across multiple memory types for relevant information:
+   - Short-term dialog memory for current conversation context
+   - Contextual memory for free-form information
+   - Semantic knowledge memory for structured reasoning
+   - User profile memory for personalization
+   - Episodic memory for proven reasoning patterns
-3. **Reasoning**: Combines current query with memory to determine appropriate actions
+3. **Reasoning**: Combines current query with retrieved memories to determine appropriate actions
 4. **Tool Execution**: Performs actions using available tools
-5. **Memory Update**: Stores important new information in long-term memory
+5. **Memory Update**: Stores important new information across appropriate memory systems
 6. **Response Generation**: Provides thoughtful answers based on all available context

+## Memory System Details

+Moana implements a sophisticated multi-layered memory system:

+- **Contextual Memory**: Human-readable free format memory that serves as a backup for other memory types.
+While it has better search capabilities than triples-based memory, it cannot store large amounts of data.

+- **Semantic Knowledge Memory**: A graph-based memory using machine-readable triples.
+Excellent for reasoning, planning, and deduction tasks.

+- **User Profile Memory**: Stores fundamental knowledge about the user to enable personalized interactions.

+- **Episodic Memory**: Captures examples of successful explanations, preserving the full chain of reasoning for future reference.

 ## Getting Started